hubzity/conversions-tracking/stages/gtm.md

 </script>
 ```

-Please note: the code mentioned in **Storing Click Session** section **MUST BE** also added to the GTM where you want to track conversions.
+Please note: the code mentioned in **Storing Click Session** section above **MUST BE** also added to the GTM where you want to track conversions.